JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 so it can be difficult to disambiguate them.

-The central store is critical for the "realization" of components (as mentioned in the [Software Deployment](#software-deployment) section), basically it gives us a single place to look to find dependencies.
+The central store is critical for the "realization" of components (as mentioned in the [Software Deployment](#software-deployment) section), it gives us a single place to look to find dependencies once we have identified the ones that we want.
 The isolation of components mitigates against the potential downside of a single store, namely interference.

 The naming schema is critical for the "identification" of components.
 Cryptographic hashes mean that we have a massive collision free namespace to